mtov/engsoftmoderna/en/chapter1.md

 specific previous version.

 \index{Semantic Versioning}
-Configuration management, however, is more extensive than just using a system like Git.
-It encompasses the definition of policies to handle system versions.
+Configuration management, however, is more than just using a system like Git.
+It also includes the definition of policies to handle system versions.
 For example, a team might decide on an *x*.*y*.*z* format to identify the versions of a library they're working on, with *x*, *y*, and *z* being integers.
-A change in *x* indicates a major version launch with substantial new features, *y* denotes a minor version with small updates, while *z* points to a patch release for bug fixes.
-This identification scheme is often referred to as **semantic versioning**.
+A change in *x* indicates a major version launch with substantial new features, changes in *y* denote a minor version with small updates, while changes inn *z* point to a patch release with only bug fixes.
+This scheme is often referred to as **semantic versioning**.

 ### Software Project Management

 \index{Project Management}
 \index{Stakeholders}
-Project management plays a crucial role in software development.
+Project management plays a relevant role in software development.
 It involves activities ranging from negotiating contracts (which define deadlines, prices, schedules, etc.) with clients, human resource management (hiring, training, and setting promotion policies and remuneration values), to risk management, monitoring competition, finance, and marketing.
 In this context, **stakeholders** refer to all entities with a vested interest in the project.
-This usually includes individuals or organizations that affect or are affected by the project, such as developers, project managers, contracted companies, supply vendors, and in some cases, government entities.
+This includes individuals or organizations that affect or are affected by the project, such as developers, project managers, contracted companies, supply vendors, and in some cases, government entities.